 If you live in a very rural area where WiFi connections are a challenge, cellular signal might be your best bet for connecting to the Internet at all.

-IT managers and facility managers are now selecting cell phone signal boosters to improve their indoor cellular connectivity.
-Whereas building material subtracts dB to signal, cell phone signal boosters add dB to signal by amplifying or bypassing indoor building material.
+IT managers and facility managers are now selecting cellular signal boosters to improve their indoor cellular connectivity.
+Whereas building material subtracts dB to signal, signal boosters add dB to signal by amplifying or bypassing indoor building material.

 Below are our top recommendations, ordered by the size of your metal building and your outdoor signal strength.

-The Best Cell Phone Signal Booster for Small and Midsize Metal Buildings
+Most Popular Cell Signal Booster for Small and Midsize Metal Buildings

 - Up to +65 dB of gain, with 21 dBm uplink and 12 dBm downlink